The three Dutch ABC Islands

-the islands are located in the Carribean but well outside the hurricane belt they are popular tourist destinations.
+The islands are situated well outside the Caribbean hurricane belt and are popular tourist destinations,

 with Curacao catering mainly to European guests and Aruba covering the American tourists.
 Bonaire is a divers paradise and draws tourists